 Swing traders are subjected to the unpredictability of overnight risks that may result in significant price movements.
 Swing traders can check their positions periodically and take action when critical points are reached.
 Unlike day trading, swing trading does not require constant monitoring, since the trades last for several days or weeks.

 Swing traders can use the following strategies to look for actionable trading opportunities:

 #1 Fibonacci retracement

 Traders can use a Fibonacci retracement indicator to identify support and resistance levels.
 Based on this indicator, they can find market reversal opportunities.
 The Fibonacci retracement levels of 61.8%, 38.2%, and 23.6% are believed to reveal possible reversal levels.
 A trader might enter a buy trade when the price is in a downward trend and seems to find support at the 61.8% retracement level from its previous high.

 #2 T-line trading

-#3 Japanese candlestick
+#3 Japanese candlesticks

+Thank you for reading CFI’s explanation of swing trading.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: